VinayKumarNC2019/DevOpsProject1/README.md

                 * Purchase Domain name for the website and map it with the IP of Hosted Machine or Load Balancer machine.

-                * Instead of using volume for code deployment, we must build the Docker image using Docker File and push it to registry and just launch it.
+                * Instead of using volume for code deployment, we can build the Docker image using Docker File and push it to registry and just launch it.